seed-labs/seed-emulator/docs/user_manual/overall_flow.md

 emu.compile(docker, './output', override = True)
 ```

+This repository also includes a Kubernetes compiler (`KubernetesCompiler`) for
+running emulations on Kubernetes/K3s (including multi-node setups).
+If you want
+to use the Kubernetes/K3s workflow, see:

+- `docs/k8s_usage.md`

 The `internetMapEnabled` flag indicates whether the
 visualization app (the Internet Map app, running inside an independent container)
 should be included in the generated